 1. Discover and define

-Regular user interviews were conducted with people from funding, research, and policy spheres that helped us to understand user needs, and allowed us to identify two main user groups:
+Regular in-depth user interviews were conducted with people from funding, research, and policy spheres that helped us to understand user needs, and allowed us to identify two main user groups:

 A couple of co-design workshops were run with the project’s stakeholders in order to collect requirements, build a shared understanding, and have input from the different areas of expertise: user research, product management, UX design, and software engineering.